HosamAH/SQL-Server/README.md

         1. Control Panel --> System and Security --> Windows Defender Firewall --> Turn Off Windows Defender Firewall

 ## 4. Adding nodes to Domain
-1. Validate if you can ping to Domain from both the nodes - ping gosi.local
+1. Validate if you can ping to Domain from both the nodes - ping GOSI.LOCAL
 2. Assign domain name for both nodes
-   - This PC --> Properties --> Advanced System Settings --> Member Of Domain - gosi.local
+   - This PC --> Properties --> Advanced System Settings --> Member Of Domain - GOSI.LOCAL
-   - Specify credentials for Domain Admin - gosi\Administrator & P@ssword#123
+   - Specify credentials for Domain Admin - GOSI\Administrator & P@ssword1
    - Restart server
    - Follow same steps for both nodes
    - While logging you should be able to login as Domain Administrator user instead of local Administrator